Bobik77/Digital_electronic_project/README.md

 The task of this module is to compile the data from a sensor and distribute them to control unit.
 The input signal from sensor is echo and output is trigger.
 The module sends a signal (trigger) to a sensor and waits for response by echo.
-Then starts caltulating and stops when echo signal finishes.
+Then starts calculating and stops when echo signal finishes.
 Evaluates the data and send them by distance_o (8b) signal to the `control_unit.vhd`.